-- 4) The FC should attempt to spread the repeat measurements by other technicians among the staff certified for anthropometry.
-The CC will monitor this distribution and notify the FC if it becomes too unbalanced. - 5) Each week the FC sends the CC any Quality Control PNP forms (in the computer) which are completely filled out for blood QC samples or for anthropometry measurements or both.
+- 4) The FC should attempt to spread the repeat measurements by other technicians among the staff certified for anthropometry. - 5) Each week the FC sends the CC any Quality Control PNP forms (in the computer) which are completely filled out for blood and/or urine QC samples, and/or for anthropometry measurements.
 If groups of anthropometry measurements are not sampled at the same rate it is necessary to send the CC some QC PNP forms in the computer that are only partially complete with respect to anthropometry.
 All QC PNP forms should be sent in no later than two weeks after the first data is entered on them.
 The data for the PNP forms are sent with the regular shipment of data from the FC to the CC.
-Note that the PRS form remains in the participant's folder.